 Together with Zacharias, our team and users work side by side in order to constantly improve the EyeHarp.

-The EyeHarp is free and open source.
+The premium version of EyeHarp is offered a very low cost .
 We believe that assistive technology should be accessible to everyone.
 Cost, too, should not be an obstacle for those who need it.

 Educational outreach is important to us.
 We provide EyeHarp classes at partner organizations.